OliverLysa/observatory-data-prep/README.md

 ##### Inputs

--   CN8 trade codes derived from 000_classification_matching.R
+-   CN8 trade codes derived from 000_classification_matching.R script
 -   Extractor function in functions script

 ##### Workflow

 1. Isolates list of CN8 codes from classification database for codes of interest
-2. Uses a for loop to iterate through the trade terms, extract data using the 'uktrade' extractor function/wrapper to the UKTradeInfo API and print results to a single dataframe (this can take some time to run)
+2. Uses a for loop to iterate through the trade terms and extract trade data using the 'uktrade' extractor function/wrapper to the UKTradeInfo API and print results to a single dataframe (this can take some time to run)
-3. Sums results grouped by year, flow type, country of source/destination, trade code as well as by year, flow type and trade code
+3. Sums results grouped by year, flow type, country of source/destination, trade code as well as by year, flow type and trade code (where country detail is not required)

 ##### Outputs

+-   CSV of trade data (imports and exports) by CN8 code
--   Spreadsheet of trade data including country-detail
+-   CSV of trade data by UNU-Key, including broken-down by country
--   Spreadsheet of trade data excluding country-detail
+-   CSV of trade data by UNU-Key, without country breakdown

 #### 003_total_inflows.R